FOCUS AND SCOPE

 OPEN ACCESS POLICY

-The journal allows readers to read, download, copy, distribute, print, search, or link to the full texts of its articles and allow readers to use them for any other lawful purpose.
+The journal has open access system, it means the journal allows readers to read, download, copy, distribute, print, search, or link to the full texts of its articles and allow readers to use them for any other lawful purpose.
 (CC BY-NC-SA 4.0)

 The manuscript submitted to our system will be checked using Turnitin software (<20%).